doublez13/pystub/README.md

 # systemctl start pystub
 ```
 ## Ad Blocking
 Domains can be blocked under the blacklist sections of the `pystub.yml` file.
 Adding a domain to the `domain` section ensures that any request for this domain or subdomains will be blocked.
-Additionally, an entry can be added the `url` section that points to a list of domains to be blocked.
-The example configuration file should be enough to block most ads.
+Additionally, an entry can be added the `url` section that points to a list of hosts to be blocked.
+The format needs to be a list or a HOSTS file.
+Most lists found online should work just fine.
+The example configuration file should be enough to block most ads. https://firebog.net/ has a great collection of lists for blocking everything from ads to malware sites.

 To see a list of domains that are blocked in real time, you can start Pystub with the `-v` flag.
 ```